jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 manner.
 For example, it is simple to see from the visualizations that, assuming no failures, a leader will eventually be elected, and eventually all operations sent to the leader will be applied by the followers in the right order.

-However, when delayed messages, network partitions, and failed servers are introduced, some fairly sophisticated reasoning about the exact rules dictated by the spec (the paper) is required to explain why Raft behaves correctly.
-When students give example executions and ask how Raft prevents them, it often takes a considerable amount to backtrack through the protocol and decide exactly what message would cause the situation not to occur.
-This problem is not unique to Raft, and is one that all complex distributed systems that provide correctness must tackle.
+However, when delayed messages, network partitions, and failed servers are introduced, each and every if, but, and and, become crucial.
+In particular, there are a number of bugs that we see repeated over and over again, simply due to misunderstandings or oversights when reading the paper.
+This problem is not unique to Raft, and is one that comes up in all complex distributed systems that provide correctness.

+### Implementing Raft

 The ultimate guide to Raft is in Figure 2 of the Raft paper.
 This figure specifies the behavior of every RPC exchanged between Raft servers, and also gives various invariant that servers should maintain, and when certain actions should occur.
 We will be talking about Figure 2 *a lot* in the rest of this article.
-Since our automated grading tool for the lab is rigorous, adversarial, and quite abusive, students will generally be exposed to many combinations of the aforementioned failures.
-They are forced to really dig into their implementations to find places where they don't follow Figure 2 to the letter.

-### Raft and Paxos

-Paxos is a somewhat different beast to Raft; where Raft provides a full protocol for building a distributed, consistent log, Paxos only offers a solution for single-value agreement.
-Because of this, Paxos is also conceptually simpler than Raft is -- implementing and understanding Paxos correctly is not all that hard, as long as all you care about is single value agreement.
-It's when you need to agree one a *sequence* of operations that Paxos becomes complicated.
-Some papers have been published on how to do this in an efficient manner, but the general idea is that you run multiple instances of Paxos, where the messages for each instance is "tagged" with the index of that value in the global log.
-Since each instance of Paxos will agree on only one value, this scheme ensures that eventually all peers agree on one value for each index, which you can use to construct a log.

-To build something with similar features as Raft using Paxos, you really have to build three components: first, a Paxos agreement "thing" that simply implements Paxos for a single value.
-Second, a "thing" that checks whether there exists some `i` such that all the Paxos instances for every index less than `i` have reached agreement, and if so, applies those values in order.
-And third, a "thing" that takes a new value to be added to the log, keeps trying to stick it into some index in the log (probably one past the end of the current log), and returns when the new value was agreed upon for some index.
-In Raft, these features are all integrated in a single package.

-### Implementing Raft
+It needs to be followed *to the letter*.

-As previously mentioned, the go-to guide for implementing Raft is Figure 2 of the extended Raft paper.
-It defines what every server should do, in ever state, for every incoming RPC, as well as when certain other things should happen (such as when it is safe to apply an entry in the log).
+Figure 2 defines what every server should do, in ever state, for every incoming RPC, as well as when certain other things should happen (such as when it is safe to apply an entry in the log).
 At first, one might be tempted to treat Figure 2 as sort of an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
 Doing this, you will quickly get up and running with a mostly working Raft implementation.
 And then the problems start.

-Figure 2 is, in fact, extremely precise, and every single statement it makes should be treated, in specification terms, as **MUST**, not as **SHOULD**.
-For example, one might reasonably reset a peer's election timer whenever you receive an AppendEntries or RequestVote RPC, as both indicate that some other peer either thinks it's the leader, or is trying to become the leader.
+In fact, Figure 2 is extremely precise, and every single statement it makes should be treated, in specification terms, as **MUST**, not as **SHOULD**.
+For example, one might reasonably reset a peer's election timer whenever you receive an `AppendEntries` or `RequestVote` RPC, as both indicate that some other peer either thinks it's the leader, or is trying to become the leader.
 Intuitively, this means that we shouldn't be interfering.
 However, if you read Figure 2 carefully, it says:

-> If election timeout elapses without receiving AppendEntries RPC *from
+> If election timeout elapses without receiving `AppendEntries` RPC
-> current leader* or *granting* vote to candidate: convert to candidate.
+> *from current leader* or *granting* vote to candidate: convert to
+> candidate.

 The distinction turns out to matter a lot, as the former implementation can result in significantly reduced liveness in certain situations.

-This is not, in and of itself, a problem.
-It is to be expected that a consensus algorithm specification is precise, and that if you don't follow it exactly, things break.
-Unfortunately, Raft's conceptual simplicity becomes its undoing here.
-Students quickly feel as though they understand Raft well enough, and so they glance over Figure 2, and write an implementation that does what they think it should.
-In some cases, the "intuitive" behavior is correct, but Raft is also littered with cases where the exact wording of Figure 2 turns out to be extremely important, and to differ subtly from the "obvious" solution.

 #### The importance of details